Planning Permission Granted

 Thaxted Surgery participates in the National Diabetes Audit

 Thaxted surgery participates in the National Diabetes Audit, an important and valuable ongoing research project.
-This involves sharing anonymous patient.
+This involves sharing anonymous patient data.
 If you would like more information, or to opt out, please let us know.

 Evening and Weekend Appointments in Saffron Walden Community Hospital